SakshiManjrekar162/Academic-Plagiarism-Detection-in-Handwritten-Assignments/README.md

-# Plagio: An OCR enabled Plagiarism Checker
+An OCR enabled Plagiarism Checker
+Plagio: An OCR-Enabled Plagiarism Checker
-With the spread of the COVID-19 pandemic, the world is observing a shift in the paradigm of the system of education as more institutions adopt online and cloud-based systems of teaching and evaluation.
-However, this change comes with its pitfalls, one of the most prominent being the inability to check for plagiarism effectively in answer sheets, especially if it is handwritten.
-Our proposed software involves an Optical Character Recognition (OCR) system that can extract textual data from scanned images of pages with handwritten information on them.
-Then the extracted data is checked for plagiarism against a database of approximately 130 trillion web pages, and a final report is generated.
+With the rise of the COVID-19 pandemic, the education system has undergone a significant transformation, shifting towards online and cloud-based teaching and evaluation methods.
+However, this transition has introduced several challenges, one of the major ones being the difficulty in detecting plagiarism in handwritten answer sheets.
+To address this issue, we propose a software solution that integrates an Optical Character Recognition (OCR) system capable of extracting text from scanned images of handwritten documents.
+Once the text is digitized, it is analyzed for plagiarism by comparing it against a vast database of approximately 130 trillion web pages.
+The system then generates a comprehensive plagiarism report.

-## Flow of Data
-There are 3 main modules to the project:
+Data Flow Overview
+The project consists of three primary modules:
- 1. OCR Module
+OCR Module
- 2. Plagiarism Checker Module
+Plagiarism Checker Module
- 3. Website
+Website Interface
+The internal data flow between these components is illustrated in the block diagram below.

 And the internal data flow is depicted by the following block diagram.
 <p align="center">